 A patient can have an internal or external hernia.
-External hernias are the ones which push through the muscles, toward the outside of the body and are visible under the skin.
-On the other hand, the internal hernias are the ones which push through a different layer of muscle, embedding deep under the skin.
+External hernias are the ones that push through the muscles, toward the outside of the body and are visible under the skin.
+On the other hand, the internal hernias are the ones that push through a different layer of muscle, embedding deep under the skin.

 There are several types of hernias, each of them come with their own set of symptoms.

 Ahead in the blog, you will find symptoms of external and internal hernias and also symptoms of various types of hernias in men.

 Also Read: Hernias in Men versus Hernias in Women

 The cases of external hernias are more than an internal hernia.

 An inguinal hernia happens when one section of the intestine or the fatty tissues push through the abdominal wall in the groin area,area between the hips and the stomach.
 It is the most common type of hernia is an inguinal hernia.
 (Also Read: Precautions after Inguinal Hernia Surgery )